globalgov/manystates/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/globalgov/manystates/badge)](https://www.codefactor.io/repository/github/globalgov/manystates)
 <!-- badges: end -->

-`manystates` is a data package within the [many universe of packages](https://github.com/globalgov).
-It contains an ensemble of datasets currently available on states and state-like entities in the world, including information on states’ beginning and, where applicable, end dates, and geographical characteristics.
-An important aim of `manystates` is to record and include states as far back in history as possible.
+`manystates` is a package within the [many universe of packages](https://github.com/globalgov) useful for working with states and state-like entities.
+It contains an ensemble of datasets currently available on states and state-like entities in the world, including information on states’ beginning and, where applicable, end dates, and geographical and other characteristics.
+Please also check out [`{manydata}`](https://github.com/globalgov/manydata) for more information about the other packages and tools to handle data from the many universe of packages.

+In addition, the package includes several unique functions to help you work with state data, including `code_states()` to identify states mentioned in text data, and `generate_states()` to create fictional state names.
+It also includes data from An important aim of `manystates` is to record and include states as far back in history as possible.
 The package is geared towards global governance research, but can also be used by anyone interested in state actors across time.

-Please also check out [`{manydata}`](https://github.com/globalgov/manydata) for more information about the other packages and tools to handle data from the many universe of packages.

 ## How to install